labd/go-commercelayer-sdk/api/docs/PATCHOrdersOrderId200ResponseDataAttributes.md

 `func (o *PATCHOrdersOrderId200ResponseDataAttributes) UnsetNullifyPaymentSource()`

 UnsetNullifyPaymentSource ensures that no value is present for NullifyPaymentSource, not even an explicit nil
+### GetFixPaymentSource

+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) GetFixPaymentSource() interface{}`

+GetFixPaymentSource returns the FixPaymentSource field if non-nil, zero value otherwise.

+### GetFixPaymentSourceOk

+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) GetFixPaymentSourceOk() (*interface{}, bool)`

+GetFixPaymentSourceOk returns a tuple with the FixPaymentSource field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFixPaymentSource

+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) SetFixPaymentSource(v interface{})`

+SetFixPaymentSource sets FixPaymentSource field to given value.

+### HasFixPaymentSource

+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) HasFixPaymentSource() bool`

+HasFixPaymentSource returns a boolean if a field has been set.

+### SetFixPaymentSourceNil

+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) SetFixPaymentSourceNil(b bool)`

+ SetFixPaymentSourceNil sets the value for FixPaymentSource to be an explicit nil

+### UnsetFixPaymentSource
+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) UnsetFixPaymentSource()`

+UnsetFixPaymentSource ensures that no value is present for FixPaymentSource, not even an explicit nil
 ### GetBillingAddressCloneId

 `func (o *PATCHOrdersOrderId200ResponseDataAttributes) GetBillingAddressCloneId() interface{}`